oendemann/color-markers/README.md

 ## About The Webpage

 Another project created from a freeCodeCamp course.
-This course mostly focused on different ways to design a webpage with color (eg hexidecimal, hsl, rgb).
+This course mostly focused on different ways to design a webpage with color (e.g. hexidecimal, hsl, rgb).

 ---